yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 An issuer is an entity that issues a credential to an earner.
-Typically this issuer knows the user by their first name, last name, SSN or other forms of PII which the issuer uses as identification.
+Typically this issuer knows the user by their first name, last name, SSN or other forms of PII which the issuer uses as identifiers.
 By using a DID in lieu of other PII, the issuer could be limited to only the PII that is relevant to issue the credential and nothing more.
 For example, the issuer may require crypographic proof that has been signed by a government to show